What is Conjunctivitis?

 Wash your hands

 How many times a day do we absent-mindedly touch our eyes?
 Hundreds!
-This is why it is important to regularly wash your hands with an antibacterial soap offering powerful germ protection to help stop the spread of conjunctivitis in your home.
+This is why it is important to regularly wash your hands with soap that offers powerful germ protection to help stop the spread of conjunctivitis in your home.

 - I can only catch conjunctivitis from someone else with conjunctivitis…